HelpMe-Pls/Life-Engineering/Tips & Tools/Mentality.md

 - When things happen not to be in your favor, stop and ask: "What can I learn from this?"
 - A happy person isn’t someone who’s happy all the time.
 It’s someone who effortlessly interprets events in such a way that they don’t lose their innate peace.
 - “I don’t have time” is just another way of saying “It’s not a priority”.
+- Value your time.
+It’s more important than your money.
+It’s more important than your friends.
+It is more important than anything.
+Your time is all you have.
+Time is literally a piece of your existence.
+Do not waste your time.